Crossbarry ambush

-The Crossbarry Ambush or Battle of Crossbarry occurred on 19 March 1921 and was one of the largest engagements of the Irish War of Independence.
+The Crossbarry ambush, also known as the Battle of Crossbarry, occurred on 19 March 1921 and was one of the largest engagements of the Irish War of Independence.
 It took place near the small village of Crossbarry in County Cork, about 20 km south-west of Cork city.
 About a hundred Irish Republican Army (IRA) volunteers, commanded by Tom Barry, escaped an attempt by about 1,200 British troops to encircle them.
 During the hour-long battle, ten British troops and three IRA volunteers were killed.

 Background

 The increasing success of the IRA's 3rd Cork Brigade led to a spate of arrests and interrogations of suspected IRA volunteers in West Cork, in an effort to discover the identities and headquarters of the guerrillas.
 At this point the column had a total of 104 volunteers.
 On 15 February 1921, the IRA mounted an abortive ambush of a troop train at Upton, in which six civilians and three IRA volunteers died.
 Several other volunteers were captured.
 The British succeeded in breaking an IRA volunteer under torture and discovered that the West Cork Brigade had its headquarters in Ballymurphy.
 The British also learned that the Brigade had recently returned to this area after several days waiting for an ambush on the Kinsale–Bandon road.